 2) Debit cards must only be used by the authorised signatory named on the card and must not be used by any other person.
 Any cardholder allowing the card to be used by another person will be committing a disciplinary offence.

-3) Staff will be required to sign a declaration form (Appendix 1) confirming they understand this policy and procedure for use of a debit card before an application can be approved.
+3) Staff will be able to obtain a card, dependent of their position and need.
+They will will be required to sign a declaration form (Appendix 1) confirming they understand this policy and procedure for use of a debit card before an application can be approved.
+The Clerk can provide approval.

 2.0 Use of cards